USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 ## Creating a Configuration File

 If you would like more control over the details of your SSH connections to SCINet, you can create a custom SSH configuration file.
 This is _completely optional_ and _not_ required to access SCINet systems via SSH!
-You may create ths file using Notepad or any other text editor.
-The file you create must be titled “config” with no extension for this method to work properly (i.e. “config” not “config.txt”).
+You may create this file using Notepad or any other text editor.
+The file you create must be titled “config” with no extension for this method to work properly (i.e., “config” not “config.txt”).
 The example below will send a “keepalive” signal every 20 seconds and keep retrying for up to 30 failures.
 	Note: Do not copy the code into the terminal itself, it must be in a separate file.

 Create a ~/.ssh/config file replacing USER.NAME with your actual username, all in lowercase.
 The path to the .ssh file is as follows: C>Users>(Your Account)>.ssh